 Rosebud Apiary / Rosebud Cottage / Hillview

-The slab cottage known as ‘Rosebud Apiary’ or 'Rosebud Cottage' was built around 1866 by Mark Southwell - but not at its present location.
-Mark and his wife Ellen (nee Smithson) arrived in Australia in 1858 and came to live at ‘Parkwood,’ the property established on Ginninderra Creek by his brother, Thomas Southwell.
-Mark worked for Thomas, and others, for some years before he and his nephew Samuel selected 263 acres at Ginninderra and erected a slab cottage on it.
+The slab cottage known as 'Rosebud Apiary' or 'Rosebud Cottage' was built around 1866 by Mark Southwell - but not at its present location.
+Mark and his wife Ellen (nee Smithson) arrived in Australia in 1858 and came to live at 'Parkwood,' the property established on Ginninderra Creek by his brother, Thomas Southwell.
+Mark worked for Thomas, and others, for some years before he and his nephew Samuel selected land at Weetangera (Portions 21 and 22 - each 100 acres; later a further 63 acres - Portion 19) and erected a slab cottage on it.
 (Gillespie 1988: 68).

 Richard Shumack bought Mark and Samuel Southwell's selection in 1879.
 Richard Shumack was the last of seven Shumack brothers who migrated to Australia from County Cork, Ireland, arriving in 1856.
 He had been left to care for his parents and decided to emigrate when they died.
 At that time, he was 39 years old and he and his wife, Ann, had four children.
 On arriving in Sydney, Richard was immediately hired by George Campbell of Duntroon.
 Richard and his family settled at Duntroon in a two roomed slab and bark hut.
 In 1858, he was employed as a shepherd on the Ginninderra estate, then owned by William Davis.
 In addition to wages, he had a paddock of four acres for his own use rent free (Shumack 1967: 27, 45).